 It could be an idea, something not many people are paying attention to, a solution to a particular problem that you or someone else have thought of, a better way to do something…

-Blogging is hard work and takes a lot of time
+Blogging in Kenya is hard work and takes a lot of time

 Blogging is hard work, takes a lot of time, requires tenacity and the ability to stay consistent while thinking long term.